hjtrhodes/HomeStay/README.md

 We worked in a team of 4 on this project using Flask, Python, PostgreSQL and testing with Pytest.
 The aim was to practice using version control and agile working practices to create an AirBnB clone from a legacy codebase in 1 week.
 This was the first project in which I had used routes to access backend functions or render frontend pages.
 There was also key learning around the use of sessions to store information and autheticate/timeout users, using relational databases, test driven development, navigating multiclass systems and avoiding merge conflicts.

-### Planning: Understanding the Codebase and User Stories
+### Planning: Useer Stories, Table and Multi Class Design
 We started by mapping the user journey though the app an annotating the classes which would hold the actions for each user interaction:
 ![User Journey](https://res.cloudinary.com/dut4qf1bt/image/upload/v1708613820/HomeStay/User_Journey_r4mv9n.png "User Journey")